Indian Economic Trade Organization: Background and history

-In 2022, IATC President Asif Iqbal, participated in the CHOGM2022 meeting in Kigali Rwanda and met various heads of state to discuss trade relations these includes, the President of Guyana Irfan Ali, Prime Minister of Bahamas Philip Davis, Prime Minister of SAMOA Ms. Fiamē Naomi Mataʻafa, CEO of Rwanda Development Board Clare Akamanzi, Foreign Minister of Gabon Michael Moussa Adamo, Foreign Minister of Bangladesh Dr. A. K. Abdul Momen, CEO of Trade Malta Anton Buttigeig, CEO of the Botswana Investment and Trade Centre Keletsositse Olebile, Ambassador of Samoa in Belgium Francella Strickland, Chairman of EDO state Government in Nigeria Greg Obgeifun and representative of IMF in Rwanda, Gabor Pula.
+In 2022, IATC President Asif Iqbal, participated in the CHOGM2022 meeting in Kigali Rwanda and met various heads of state to discuss trade relations, these included the President of Guyana Irfan Ali, Prime Minister of Bahamas Philip Davis, Prime Minister of SAMOA Ms. Fiamē Naomi Mataʻafa, CEO of Rwanda Development Board Clare Akamanzi, Foreign Minister of Gabon Michael Moussa Adamo, Foreign Minister of Bangladesh Dr. A. K. Abdul Momen, CEO of Trade Malta Anton Buttigeig, CEO of the Botswana Investment and Trade Centre Keletsositse Olebile, Ambassador of Samoa in Belgium Francella Strickland, Chairman of EDO state Government in Nigeria Greg Obgeifun and representative of IMF in Rwanda, Gabor Pula.

 In September 2022, IETO Delegation visited Namibia for the Mining Expo and participated in the India Namibia Conference which also saw the appointment of Kamaldeep Gill as Agriculture Commissioner of the India Africa Trade Council.

 In 2022, The Indian delegation visited Ghana to inaugurate the office of the Central and Western Africa as Headquarter of IATC Central and West Africa.
 That same year, a MOU was signed between Indian Economic Trade Organization and Lesotho as well as with Gabon for business between the two respective nations.

 IETO is coordinating with local Indian companies on trade with Russia to Conduct Bilateral Business in Local Currencies and promote UPI system of payments.
 To bypass the dollar-denominated trades by creating an alternative payment ecosystem other than the global SWIFT platform.

+IETO delegation visited Jamaica and were hosted by the Indian High Commissioner Masakui Rungsung and Senator Aubyn Hill, Minister of Industry, Investment, & Commerce of Jamaica.
+The delegation was accompanied by Sujata Vanjamuri the Trade Commissioner of the Latin American Caribbean Trade Council.

+The India Africa Trade Council organized the IATC 2023 Awards for Excellence in the continental relationships.
+The recipients this year were the Vice President of Zimbabwe, Trade Minister of Malawi and Gabon, Housing Minister from Republic of Chad, Ministers from Congo and High commissioner from Eswatini and Namibia along with other Indian companies like Jindal Steel, ITC Agro, Afro Asian Rural Development Organization among others.

+In August 2023, The regional office of the India ASEAN trade council was inaugurated in Pune by the Maharashtra's Minister of Social Welfare, Dileep Kamble and MLA Eknath Khadse.
+Dr Sachin Kate was appointed as the Trade Commissioner of the India ASEAN Trade Council.
+That same month IETO Signed MOU with the University of Commonwealth Caribbean in New Delhi in the presence of High Commissioner of Jamaica Jason Hall, High Commissioner of Gabon Josephine Ntyam, and High Commissioner of Seychelles Harisoa Lalatiana Accouche in New Delhi.
+The conference witnessed representation from The Gambia, Australia, Malaysia and Papua New Guinea.

+In Dec 2023, IETO Delegation met with Ambassador of India in Vietnam, Sandeep Arya and briefed him about the Signed MOU with the Vietnamese counterparts Global Genius Network in Hai Phong city.
+Mr. Nguyen Phu was appointed Director of Vietnam for India ASEAN Trade Council.